Quotes

 Trees have the ability to directly absorb and sequester pollution, like carbon; they likewise can temporarily “catch” pollutants in the air.
 The National Park Services states that “trees absorb gaseous molecules in the air.
 Tiny pores on the tree leaf surfaces called stomata take in air that includes toxic pollutants.
 This means that pollutants like SO2, NO2, CO, and ozone are permanently converted inside the leaf.”
 Trees can also “remove particulate matter by ‘catching’ them temporarily.
 With rain or precipitation, the particulates can be dissolved in the stormwater runoff or transferred to the soil.”

 While no mitigation device solves air pollution, the scale and value of city trees in this regard is dramatic.
-Vibrant Cities Lab estimates that American city trees remove over 800,000 tons of air pollution every year, equivalent to $4.7 billion in annual value.
+The Conservation Law Foundation estimates that trees absorb 45 million tons of carbon every year.
 Even a single tree offers air-quality benefits: The Tennessee Environmental Council notes that one mature tree every year can remove 400 pounds of carbon dioxide, provide $1,250 in air pollution controls, and generate $638 worth of oxygen.

 There are also indirect benefits to healthy urban trees.
 Large canopies lower air temperature, which alters pollution concentration; likewise, the shading provided by trees reduces human reliance on energy-consuming (and pollution-emitting) air conditioning.